mdn/content/files/en-us/web/api/audioprocessingevent/index.md

 ## Example

-The following example shows basic usage of a `ScriptProcessorNode` to take a track loaded via {{domxref("BaseAudioContext/decodeAudioData", "AudioContext.decodeAudioData()")}}, process it, adding a bit of white noise to each audio sample of the input track (buffer) and play it through the
+The following example shows how to use of a `ScriptProcessorNode` to take a track loaded via {{domxref("BaseAudioContext/decodeAudioData", "AudioContext.decodeAudioData()")}}, process it, adding a bit of white noise to each audio sample of the input track (buffer) and play it through the
 {{domxref("AudioDestinationNode")}}.
 For each channel and each sample frame, the